 As technology continues to shape the workplace, an outsourced, dedicated IT support function is becoming essential to many companies.
 Although adding another line item to the budget can sound painful, it is a minimal investment compared to the losses incurred from unanticipated outages and downtime.
-If you are curious about the research underlying the nationwide growth in outsourced IT support, this infographic encapsulates the key arguments and statistics in support of this strategy.

 When your organisation is ready to add an outsourced IT support team, you want to make sure you’re getting one that meets your needs.
 How can you recognise a truly excellent team?
 Here are 6 ways that you can recognise the best.

 6 ways to tell if you are experiencing great IT Support

 1) They’re available when you need them.
 Your employees work on weekends, off-hours, and while travelling.
 They need access to responsive technical support 24/7.
 Your IT support team needs to be able to remotely access your company’s workstations, laptops, servers and networks.
 They need robust storage and restoration protocols to ensure that key documents are not lost in the event of system damage or malfunction.

 2) They know your systems and procedures.
 You need a team that fully understands all the layers of your IT systems, and is guaranteed to serve the specific hardware, software and networking structures of your organization.
 Beware of generic soft promises; you want your IT support team to be familiar with all of the tools your employees use, as well as the back-end structures.